-The property forms part of an established residential area on the banks of the Firth of Forth in the village of Charlestown.
+The property forms part of an established residential area within Dunfermline.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.

 2. Description:

 The property is a two storey detached house.